Thank you for joining us in this series on Home Decorating.

 As everyone knows, kitchens are the “congregating place” where everyone ends up, whether they intended to or not.
 People just naturally gravitate to sitting around a table, facing one another especially if food and drink are involved.
 So!
 How do you create a Dining Room that could give everyone more room and be a better fit for congregating?

 Think of the elements that make your kitchen cozy, inviting, and comfortable.
 Easy to sit?
 Feels natural to hang out in?
 Open?
-So as a room “refresh” remember we’re not talking about knocking out walls, taking out hanging cupboards to be able to see from the kitchen to the dining area, but we are talking about making it feel natural for all to hang out in.
+So as a room “refresh” remember we’re not talking about knocking out walls or taking out cupboards, but we are talking about making it feel natural for all to hang out in.
 So what do you do?

-One of the first things I would suggest is to consider the furniture part of the equation.
+One of the first suggestions is to consider the furniture part of the equation.
 What about a large farm table?
 Nobody is worried about scratching the surface of the wood—it’s big, heavy and easily seats 10?
 15?
 20 people?
 With elbow room to spare!
 Giving the feeling of spaciousness enables people to feel comfortable: spreading out their elbows while still being able to have all the food remain on the table.
 If the food is still there—your family will be too.

 Have you seen Clint Harp create farm tables for Chip and Joanna?
 Check out their website here: